NoelDeMartin/ramen/docs/activitypods.md

 -   Container urls don't end with `/`.
 -   RDF documents can only contain triples for a single subject, which has to be the document's url.
 They cannot contain fragments such as `#it`.
 -   Document container urls don't match the document's.
 For example, using this app you'll notice the container for recipes is created at `/data/schema/recipe`, but contained recipes are created as `/data/{uuid}` (instead of `/data/schema/recipe/{uuid}` as I'd expect).
--   Creating documents with `text/turtle` doesn't work, I used `application/ld+json`.
+-   Creating documents with `text/turtle` doesn't work, I had to use `application/ld+json` instead.
 -   It's only possible to create containers for known vocabularies.
 During registration, the server validates the vocabularies against [prefix.cc](https://prefix.cc/).
 For example, in my app I was using `https://schema.org/Recipe`; but that didn't work since it expected `http://schema.org/Recipe` (starting with `http://` instead of `https://`).
 However, once the container has been created, you can store any resource inside (for example, I also create `http://schema.org/HowToStep` and `https://vocab.noeldemartin.com/crdt/Metadata` documents).
+-   Container responses include the triples from all the contained documents, not just `ldp:contains` and `dc:modified`.
+There is some ambiguity in the spec regarding what container responses should include, as discussed in [solid/specification#227](https://github.com/solid/specification/issues/227#issuecomment-773945439).
+But this resembles the deprecated [globbing](https://github.com/solid/solid-spec/blob/master/api-rest.md#globbing-inlining-on-get) approach that was shown to cause performance issues.

 ## Conclusion

 Depending how you've implemented your Solid App, some of these can be very difficult or very easy to bypass.
 In my case, I was able to make most of them work with relatively little work (take a look at [the diffs above](#current-status)).
 For authentication, I had already decoupled the functionality; it was only a matter of [implementing a new authentication method](https://github.com/NoelDeMartin/ramen/blob/main/src/auth/ActivityPodsAuthenticator.ts).
 And since I'm using the Active Record design pattern with [Soukai](https://github.com/noeldemartin/soukai-solid), I didn't have to modify most of my application code.

 However, there are some issues that wouldn't be so irrelevant in a real application.
 The limitation of creating an individual document for each RDF resource causes serious performance problems.
 In this app, you can already see how "learning Ramen" is much slower than against other PODs.
-Among other things, this happens because just creating a single recipe requires 13 network requests (1 for the recipe itself, 1 for the metadata, and 11 for the instruction steps).
+Among other things, this happens because just creating a single recipe requires 12 network requests (1 for the recipe itself, 1 for the metadata, and 10 for the instruction steps).
 In a real application, like [Umai](https://umai.noeldemartin.com), this would be much worse.
 Besides having more than a single recipe, modifications would create multiple [CRDT operations](https://vocab.noeldemartin.com/crdt/Operation).
 Subsequently, this would become a problem each time the application wants to synchronize the data with the POD.
 Because now the "recipes container" would contain hundreds of documents (most of which wouldn't be recipes), and that would translate to hundreds of network requests.

 Because of this, and other issues described throughout this document, I'm refraining from adapting any of my real apps to ActivityPods.
 But I'm looking forward to the day they are addressed.
 Because like many others, I'm very excited about the project!